SushritPasupuleti/Rusty-Tokenizing-RPC/README.md

-# RustyRPC
+# Rusty Tokenizing RPC

-A Rust based gRPC server using Tonic.
+A Rust based gRPC server using Tonic which exposes a Tokenizer that splits a string into words and returns the tokens.

+Useful when you have a pipeline that is constanly being hit with new data/requests, that can quickly overwhelm the throughput of the service due to poor GC performance of Python.

 ## Setup